stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ### Creating Vectors

-So far, we were able to learn something about the lengths of our vectors by pattern matching on them.
+So far, we were able to learn something about the lengths of vectors by pattern matching on them.
 In the `Nil` case, it was clear that the length is 0, while in the *cons* case the length was the successor of another natural number.
-This is not possible, when we want to create a new vector:
+This is not possible when we want to create a new vector:

 ```idris
 fill : a -> Vect n a